Tips Bulletin

 How to Dry Soccer Cleats with a Hair Dryer

 If you’re unsure whether or not your footwear is safe to put in the clothes dryer and you need to wear them soon, a hair dryer is another option.
-However, like the clothes drying method, it’s crucial to avoid applying too much heat, which may ruin the shoe material.
+However, like the clothes drying method, avoiding applying too much heat is crucial, which may ruin the shoe material.

 While this strategy requires patience and attention to detail, it’s effective in drying shoes quickly.